tyknkd/news-analyzer/README.md

 aim is to help readers quickly identify current trends in media reporting on the tech industry and focus on the topics of most interest to the reader.

-The software primarily consists of three microservices which interact via message queues.
+The software consists of three microservices which interact via a message queue broker.
 First, a data collector microservice collects news article data daily from an external internet source ([newsapi.org](https://newsapi.org)), stores the data in a database, and publishes it to a message queue.
 Next, upon receiving the data from the message queue, a data analyzer microservice stores it in a database, applies [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)